danforth-restorative/digitalskills.info/_posts/2021-03-09-marshall-rosenberg-quotes.md

 As you type your RegEx query, the matching selection is automatically highlighted on the page.

-Then in the replace box `$1` provides the value captured in parentheses above, and if you have multiple expressions surrounded with parentheses, in the same search query, you can reference them sequentially, left to right, like so:
+Then in the replace box `$1` provides the value captured in parentheses above, and if you have multiple expressions surrounded with parentheses, in the same search query, you can reference them sequentially, left to right.

-`Results: "$1" and "$2" are my search selections`

 Hopefully you get the idea that this expression will do most of the work turning a file with quotes on each line to a yaml file.